Southwark London England About Methodology

 Did You Know?

-In 1904, during construction in Abbey Street, two stone coffins with human remains were found ten feet below the ground with six more burials, without coffins, above them and close by.
-The ground still holds the abbey’s dead.
+In 1904, during construction works in Abbey Street, two stone coffins containing human remains were found ten feet below ground, with six further burials above them — almost certainly monks of the medieval priory lying undisturbed since the Dissolution.

 ✦ ✦ ✦